Jolokia Protocol

 • query component with data organized in non-hierarchical form

-Also (and RFC 2396 says this explictly, while newer RFC 3986 only highlights the convention), some characters in the segments may have special meaning (usually to implement the path parameters).
+Also (and RFC 2396 says this explicitly, while newer RFC 3986 only highlights the convention), some characters in the segments may have special meaning (usually to implement the path parameters).
 These are ;, , and =.
 Finally, by the definition, ? separates the path part from the query part, so ? can’t be part of the path (and any segment of the path).

-The problem is that mbean names or attribute values may use various characters which are illegal from the point of view of URI or HTTP specifications.
+The problem is that mbean names or attribute values may use various characters which are illegal from the point of view of the URI or HTTP specifications.

 That’s where Jolokia URI encoding steps in.
-In theory URI encoding should be sufficient, but it simply is not.
+In theory URI encoding should be sufficient, but it is not.

 If one of the Jolokia request parts contain a slash (/) (e.g. as part of you bean’s name, which is often the case with Camel or ActiveMQ) it needs to be escaped.
 An exclamation mark (!) is used as escape character [2].
 An exclamation mark itself needs to be doubled for escaping.
 Any other character preceded by an exclamation mark is taken literally.
 Table Table 1, “Escaping rules” illustrates the escape rules as used in GET requests.
-Also, if quotes are part of an GET request the need to be escaped with !".
+Also, if quotes are part of an GET request they need to be escaped with !".

 Table 1.
 Escaping rules